 6. Remember Why You Started

-Those moments remind us why we chose this work: the cats.
-Their trust, their quirks, their calm presence is what it’s all about.
+Those moments remind you why you chose this work: the cats.
+Their trust, their quirks, their calm presence is what it's all about.

 And the holidays, though demanding, are the perfect time to reflect on the privilege of what we do.
-We’re invited into our clients’ homes to care for their family members, and that’s an incredible honor.
-So when things feel hectic, take a deep breath, look around, and remember: you’re spending the holidays surrounded by purring, whiskered love.
+You are invited into cat parents' homes to care for their family members, and that's an incredible honor.
+So when things feel hectic, take a deep breath, look around, and remember: you're spending the holidays surrounded by purring, whiskered love.

 Final Thoughts

-To thrive during the holiday rush, remember these four keys: prepare early, respect your limits, communicate clearly, and take care of yourself.
-Do that, and you’ll make it through the season feeling proud, balanced, and grateful.
+To thrive during the holiday rush, consider these four keys: prepare early, respect your limits, communicate clearly, and take care of yourself.
+Doing so may help you make it through the season feeling proud, balanced, and grateful.

 Get out there, love some cats, and rock this holiday season.
 You've got this! 😺⛄❄️